-In my sophomore year of high school, I followed my brother into wrestling at Killian High School.
+All of that would change in my sophomore year of high school, when I followed my brother into wrestling at Killian High School.
 My coach, Tirso Valls, was a ruthless man that had no time for weakness.
-I owe him greatly for transforming me into the man I am to do.
+I owe him greatly for transforming me into the man I am today.

-After a successful wrestling career in high school, I got into NHB (No Holds Barred) after my brother.
+After a successful wrestling career in high school, I got into NHB (No Holds Barred – the predecessor of MMA) after my brother.
 We trained with Master R.I. for about two years before beginning our own grappling club out of a Tae Kwon Do school, Avellan Grappling.
 It was a small group of 10 students that were hardcore – not afraid to take a beating.
-It was more of a fight club that a school 🙂
+It was more of a fight club that a school. 🙂

 In 2001, my brother and I opened the Freestyle Fighting Academy (FFA).
 I was 19 and my brother was 20 years old at the time.
 We had no money, no capital, no business plan, and no master.
 We just had a dream – to be the best martial artists we can be.
 The beginning years were very rough, and we struggled through many hardships before we saw any return on our investments.
 There were many times that we thought about closing shop and quitting, but our will to succeed was too great.